 7. Fondue Bourguignonne – Beef Fondue

 I’ve mentioned Fondue above; however, since the Cheese Fondue is the most popular option, it’s called the regular Fondue.
 And there are countless Fondues are selling out there, but if you are looking for the greatest meats to go with the fondue, Fondue Bourguignonne is ideal.

 As the folks said, the invention of this dish belongs to the farmers and the field workers who didn’t have that much time to go back home for an enjoyable meal.
 Therefore, they’ve decided to bring pots of oil and beef to the field and enjoy their meal together.

 In the past, most beef consumed in Switzerland came from Burgundy – a historic region of France.
 Therefore, you can get the idea of why its name sounds like it’s in the French tongue.
 Nowadays, you can find other types of meat, called Meat Fondue in general.

-8. Berner Platte – Bernese Plate
+8. Berner Platte – Swiss Meat and Vegetable Dish

 As you can guess from the name, Berner Platte is a dish that originated from Bern – the Capital city of Switzerland.
 And this Swiss lunch recipe consists of multiple elements cooked individually then gathered on one plate.